Leaflet/Leaflet.label/README.md

 Check out the [demo](http://leaflet.github.com/Leaflet.label/).

+## Install

+To install the plugin run `npm install leaflet-label` via command line in your project.
+You must also require this in your project like so: `var leaflet-label = require('leaflet-label');`

 ##Usage examples

 If you want to just bind a label to marker that will show when the mouse is over it, it's really easy: